18F/handbook/docs/engineering/drupal-site-building.md

 ### <a name="entities"></a>We use entity view modes (e.g. teaser) to configure reusable displays for entities, rather than duplicated views field configurations.

 We do this so we can avoid fragile duplicated configuration and emphasize consistency of display and modular CSS.
 There are still occasions where field based views make sense, but these are generally singletons.
-Part of this needs to happen in the design phase, when we’re thinking about doing these displays in a modular fashion.
+Part of this needs to happen in the design phase, when we're thinking about doing these displays in a modular fashion.

 #### When to use

-* When you’ve got a fiddly, reused data object.
+* When you've got a fiddly, reused data object.
-* When you know you’re going to reuse a group of data object (e.g. a “teaser” with thumbnail, header, and “like’ widget that always appear together, at the same size).
+* When you know you're going to reuse a group of data object (e.g. a "teaser" with thumbnail, header, and "like' widget that always appear together, at the same size).

 #### When to avoid

-* If you’re only displaying a group of related data objects one time, in one place on the site.
+* If you're only displaying a group of related data objects one time, in one place on the site.

 #### Example